oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 *   **Uses a Default Route:** The ABR automatically generates and advertises a default route (Type 3 LSA) into the stub area.
 *   **Cannot be a Transit Area:** Traffic from one non-backbone area cannot use a stub area to reach another non-backbone area.
 Virtual Links cannot be configured through a stub area.
 *   **No ASBRs Allowed:** An Autonomous System Boundary Router (ASBR) cannot be located inside a stub area, as its job is to generate the very Type 5 LSAs that are blocked.

-There are more specific types of stub areas like **Totally Stubby Areas** (which also block inter-area routes, Type 3 LSAs) and **NSSA (Not-So-Stubby Area)** which allows for limited external route import, but the classic stub area is the foundational concept.

 __Advantages__